COGS18/COGS18.github.io/_build/html/_sources/assets/intro/syllabus.md

 Lab times will be used to get hands-on practice with the course material in a smaller group setting.
 As such, you will be provided with specific tutorials or activities each week that are focused on preparing you for the assignments.
 Across the quarter there will be 8 different coding labs (2\% each).

 Coding labs will be submitted in the same place as assignments using the same process; however, they will *not* be autograded for *correctness*.
 They will instead be spot-checked by instructional staff for concerted student *effort*.
+There are no late submissions for coding labs.

 While you're encouraged to work on these during your assigned lab times in the zoom session with instructional staff present (particularly if you're struggling with the material!), you are not required to do so.
 To receive credit for a coding lab, you have to submit your attempted coding lab for that week by Wednesday at 11:59 PM each week.
 There will be no coding labs due on campus holidays.

-Note: You should be signed up for the CodingLab for which you can attend.
-However, if you are unable to attend the CodingLab for which you are signed up, you are free to attend the other CodingLab in a given week.
-Note that this policy could change if too many people are attending one CodingLab each week.
-We intentionally have CodingLab capped at 45 people so that students can get help from their TAs and IAs during this time.
+Note: You should be signed up for the Coding Lab for which you can attend.
+However, if you are unable to attend the Coding Lab for which you are signed up, you are free to attend the other Coding Lab in a given week.
+Note that this policy could change if too many people are attending one Coding Lab each week.
+We intentionally have Coding Lab capped at 50 so that students can get help from their TAs and IAs during this time.

 ### Assignments (40\%)